MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

     this.ODD = Colors.WHITE;
     this.EVEN = Colors.WHITE;

-to make the changes more visible, let's add this to the ScrollableList at MainPage:
+To make the changes more visible, let's add this to the ScrollableList at MainPage:

 .. code-block:: java